HelenLiu0609/HelenLiu0609/README.md

 Conferences Presentation
 --
 -  __Liu, Z.#__, Hu, M.#, Zheng, Y., Sui, J., & Hu,C-P.(2023) A Multiverse Assessment of the Reliability of the Perceptual Matching Task as a Measurement of the Self-Prioritization Effect.
-The 25th National Academic Conference of Psychology,Chengdu,China.
+The 25th National Academic Conference of Psychology, Chengdu, China.